 Our current tuition, fees, and supply costs are detailed below.
+Cosmetology Instructor program is offered to cosmetology alumni at no cost.

 Prospective students are encouraged to use the Net Price Calculator available on our website to receive a personalized estimate of the cost of attending Bella Capelli Academy.